 The development included designing, pre-testing, and evaluating a sexuality education programme suitable for Year 6 to Year 10.

-The programme draws upon mātauranga Māori understandings of good sexual and reproductive health and is freely available to download from our website from mid-June 2017.
+The programme draws upon mātauranga Māori understandings of good sexual and reproductive health, and is freely available through our website.
 Teachers are encouraged to customise the programme to meet their local kura kaupapa Māori requirements.

 Resources are underpinned by mātauranga Māori and produced in te reo Māori and English.
 A sample of resources were pre-tested by workshop participants attending the Sexual and Reproductive Health and Rights Conference 2016.
 Resources are relevant for teachers of sexuality education in Māori and English-medium schools, and sexual and reproductive health promoters working with Māori communities.